 Read more: Advocates Say E-Bikes Should Be Better Regulated

-Some residents pointed to the Village of Key Biscayne’s ordinance banning e-bikes and motorized scooters on public streets as an example of what’s needed elsewhere.
+Some residents pointed to the Village of Key Biscayne’s ordinance banning e-bikes and motorized scooters on public streets and sidewalks as an example of what’s needed elsewhere.

 Key Biscayne acted after 66-year-old Megan Andrews was struck and killed by a 12-year-old boy on a e-bike in February 2024.
-Violators can be fined and could have their electronic mobile devices confiscated by the police, according to the ordinance.
+Violators can be fined and could have their electric mobility devices confiscated by the police, according to the ordinance.

 “A law such as that would make us feel safe,” said Coconut Grove resident Marilyn Wright, who said she encounters reckless e-bike operators while doing her mile walk.